Akamai Foundation

 Global Disaster Relief

-We prioritize employee safety and well-being, partnering with employees to respond in meaningful ways.
-In addition to the Akamai Compassion Fund and humanitarian grants, the Foundation offers employee matching gift programs to support employees and double donations to charities of their choosing.
+We prioritize employee safety and well-being, partnering with employees to respond to crises in meaningful ways.
+In addition to the Akamai Compassion Fund and humanitarian grants, the Akamai Foundation offers employee matching gift programs to support employees and double their donations to eligible charitable causes of their choosing.

 Akamai Foundation Governance

-The Akamai Foundation Board is composed of eight Akamai leaders, spanning our global communities, helping us to consider philanthropy from a range of diverse perspectives.
-Site-specific employee review teams are also a key part of our grant process.
-Members include employees that are passionate about community engagement, social issues, and hands-on experience, with multiple teams involved across the U.S. in Atlanta, Georgia; Cambridge, Massachusetts; Fort Lauderdale, Florida; Reston, Virginia; and the San Francisco Bay Area, as well as Costa Rica, Poland, India, the U.K., Japan, and Israel.
+The Akamai Foundation Board is composed of eight Akamai leaders, spanning our global communities and helping us to consider philanthropy from a range of diverse perspectives.
+Site-specific employee review teams are also a key part of our grant process: evaluating grant applications, conducting community outreach, and nominating organizations for funding.
+Members include employees who are passionate about community engagement, social issues, and hands-on experience, with multiple teams involved across the U.S. in Atlanta, Georgia; Cambridge, Massachusetts; Fort Lauderdale, Florida; Reston, Virginia; and the San Francisco Bay Area, as well as Costa Rica, Poland, India, the U.K., Japan, Israel, and beyond.

 Akamai Foundation Board Members